 It can happen that you may feel pain along the vein.
 Inform the nurse and he/she will slow the drip to ease your pain.

-Ask your doctor or nurse if you have any questions about your treatment with TECENTRIO.
+Ask your doctor or nurse if you have

 SIDE EFFECTS

 People treated with TECENTRIQ® usually tolerate the treatment well and are able to continue performing their everyday activities.